ValerioB88/mind-set-example/src/utils/cosine_similarity/README.md

             --folder ./data/examples/closure/angles_rnd \
             --result_folder ./results/examples/closure/full_vs_segm \
             --affine_transf_code "t[-0.2, 0.2]sr" \
-            --repetitions 50
+            --repetitions 2  # For real experiment put at least 50
 ```

 The meaning of the `--affine_transf_code` optional args is explained below.

-**(Notice how we always start the script as a module, and from the root folder of this project, `mind-set`.
+**(Notice how we always start the script as a module (the `-m` option), and from the root folder of this project, `mind-set`.
 Alway do that, otherwise it won't work)**
 ### Dataset: Folder vs Folder
 * **Example dataset in `data/NAPvsMP/NAPvsMP_standard`**